Choosing the Right Accountant

 It is always worth carefully choosing the right accountant … this might not seem important at the beginning but as you get going it will determine how much time you will need to spend on the finance side of your business.

-Yorkshire Powerhouse Key Recommendation: You do not need an accountant to register a business and you should not chose one based on who you meet first at a networking event.
+Yorkshire Powerhouse Key Recommendation: You do not need an accountant to register a business and you should not choose one based on who you meet first at a networking event.
 Look for a match with your requirements, carefully consider their costs and take up references – ask your own network for recommendations.

 Your accountant is your critical friend – you need them to support you AND challenge you.
 When considering an accountant, their personality and style must match your approach and expectations.